Archive How to Put Parental Controls on Google Search

 By Using Parental Control Apps

 Although SafeSearch can filter some inappropriate content in your child’s Google Search results, research shows that much explicit content still slips through.
-So, if you really care about your child’s safety on this giant search engine, you probably can’t content yourself with merely turning on SafeSearch.
+So, if you really care about your child’s online safety on this giant search engine, you probably can’t content yourself with merely turning on SafeSearch.

-One of the best parental control apps on the market, Safes, can help you to restrict Google Search for your child.
+One of the best parental control apps on the market, Safes, can help you restrict Google Search for your child.
 Safes’s thorough search filter allows you to choose among more than twenty different categories of inappropriate content for children, so you can make sure your kid doesn’t accidentally stumble upon any unsuitable results on Google Search.

 The good news is that not only can it filter Google Search results, but it can filter other search engines your child might use as well.
 This feature makes it much easier for you to eliminate inappropriate content from your child’s search results throughout all search engines on all their devices at once.